jim513/MusicPlayer/README.md

  -Application Initial setting : We added 2 sample songs with relative path.

- - if you need .txt file to save playlist, you can use musicList.txt (empty file) ,of course you can use another txt file.

  -Music saved format : Music_Title;Music_Artist;URL(file path);Duration

  -Special Tool used for building basic shape : JavaFx Scene Builder 2.0 (Oracle)